 A metabolic disease known as obesity is brought on by an excess of calories consumed and a lack of physical exercise [1].
 Obesity is associated with several chronic circumstances, containing hypertension, dyslipidemia, and coronary heart ailments [2,3].
 Body mass index (BMI), which is expressed as the weight in Kgs divided by the square of the height in meters (kg/m2), is a standard tool for determining the prevalence of bulky and obesity.
 Corpulence is described as a BMI of over 25 kg/m2, and obesity as a BMI of over 30 kg/m2.
 These indicators serve as common reference points for evaluation; however, illness risks in all groups might gradually rise with decreasing BMI levels [4,5].
 Over half of adults in developing countries are overweight, and 19.5% of adult populations are obese, according to the Organization for Economic Co-operation and Development member countries (OECD) [6].
 Additionally, according to the World Health Organization (WHO), there are more than a billion overweight individuals worldwide [7].
 At least 115 M of them are from developing nations, and there are at least 300 M of them who are clinically obese.
-Additionally, statistical data shows that the obesity dilemma has grown from 12-20% for males and from 16-25% for females [8].
+The obesity problem has also increased, according to statistics data, from 12:20% for men and 16:25% for women [8].
 According to several studies, obesity affects around 15-20% of middle-aged people in Europe [9], while it affects up to 40% of people in the USA as 3,00,000 untimely fatalities each year [10].
 Patients who are obese have a higher risk of morbidity and death than those who have an appropriate body weight [11].
-Significant improvements in a variety of co-morbid illnesses are linked to even moderate
+Significant improvements in a variety of co-morbid illnesses are linked to even moderate weight loss in the scale of 5-10% of the starting body weight [12].

-Corresponding author e-mail: dr.ebaltamim@gmail.com; (Ebtehal A Altamim)
+Corresponding author e-mail: dr.ebaltamim@gmail.com, (Ebtehal A. Altamim).

 Receive Date: 22 November 2022, Revise Date: 03 January 2023, Accept Date: 08 January 2023.

-DOI: 10.21608/ejchem.2023.176415.7221 weight loss in the scale of 5-10% of the starting body weight [12].
+DOI: 10.21608/ejchem.2023.176415.7221

-^{©2023} National Information and Documentation Center (NIDOC)
+©2023 National Information and Documentation Center (NIDOC)

 Accordingly, seeking effective methods to prevent and/or treat obesity and its associated metabolic diseases is highly demanded.
-Meanwhile, many pharmaceuticals have been used in this direction, but unfortunately lots of them were not effective, alongside their harmful side effects and the excessive cost.
+Meanwhile, many pharmaceuticals have been used in this direction, but unfortunately, lots of them were not effective, alongside their harmful side effects and excessive cost.
 Therefore, valorizing the natural sources to be used as a safe alternative to those substances was recently spotlighted.
-Amongst, the plant parts, especially, food processing by-products are the commonly and most important sources to be used and most [13,14,15].
+Amongst, the plant parts, especially, food processing by-products are the most commonly and most important sources to be used and most [13,14,15].